syncfusion-content/php-docs/PHP/ColorPicker/Getting-Started.md

 # Getting Started

-This section illustrates the details on how to render and configure a Colorpicker control using the methods available in PHP wrapper classes.
+This section illustrates the details on how to render and configure a ColorPicker control using the methods available in PHP wrapper classes.

 Create a PHP Project and add necessary scripts and styles with the help of the given PHP [Getting Started](https://help.syncfusion.com/php/getting-started) Documentation.